MicrosoftDocs/appcenter-docs/docs/sdk/crashes/cordova.md

 AppCenter.Crashes.hasCrashedInLastSession(success, error);
 ```

-This comes in handy in case you want to adjust the behavior or UI of your app after a crash has occured.
-Some developers may want to show something to apologize to their users, or to get in touch after a crash has occured.
+This comes in handy in case you want to adjust the behavior or UI of your app after a crash has occurred.
+Some developers may want to show something to apologize to their users, or to get in touch after a crash has occurred.

 ### Details about the last crash